jefnic23/recital-program-maker/README.md

 ## New features
+- Highlight subtitle text to add bold, italic, and underline
 - Hover over program entries for options to move, edit, and delete
 - Toggle "Place performer(s) on top" to swap the positions of performers and pieces